-Yet here as well the return of economic stresses had seen it rally back up above 75.00 of late on the previous hope for the global economy and any (so far elusive) significant Crude Oil improvement on the Russo-Saudi pumping truce.
-That said, as of last Thursday USD/RUB had indeed weakened again back below the 75.00 area.
+Yet here as well the return of economic stresses had seen it rally back up above 75.00 of late on the previous hope for the global economy and (at long last) some reasonably significant Crude Oil improvement on the Russo-Saudi pumping truce.
+That said, while there was recent USD/RUB weakness again back below the 75.00 area, it has now pushed somewhat back above it.
+Higher interim resistance remains in the 77.00-.50 area, with 80.00 above that.
 Next interim support is previous congestion and recent trading lows into the 73.00-72.70 area, with the more major support still into the 71.00-70.00 area.